3 boxes puzzle solution by logic analysis and reasoning

 Three boxes with closed lids are labeled BB, BR and RR.
 The boxes have colored balls inside.

-One box has only blue, second box only red and the third—red and blue mixed balls.
+One box has only blue, second box only red and the third—red and blue mixed colored balls.

 The label BB says, only blue balls are in the box.
-Label RR says, only red balls are in the box and label BR says, the box has balls of both colors.
+Label RR says, only red balls are in the box and label BR says, the box has balls of both blue and red colors.

 The problems is—all the boxes are wrongly labeled.